k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: large box/chest spawning inside of another chest at Mines' End (Sewers of Waterdeep)
 - Fix: wishing for gold pieces
+- Allow specification of length of sparkle animation